Letter from President Greg Watchman: 2021 ACC NCR Racial & Social Justice Challenge & Fundraising Campaign

 • Third, yesterday we launched our first racial & social justice fundraising campaign to support the Lawyers’ Committee for Civil Rights Under Law, one of our nation’s leading civil rights organizations.
 The breadth of the Committee’s work today is remarkable: Voting rights.
 Criminal justice.
 Employment rights.
 Education.
 Fair housing.
 Health care.
 Immigration.
 The list goes on.
 Please kick-start your response to the 2021 ACC NCR Challenge by giving generously to this fantastic organization.
 Our goal is $40,000 and I’m confident we can raise this amount and more!
 To donate, visit www.lawyerscommittee.org/accncr.

 Accept the Challenge!
-Sign up by completing this form and emailing it to email@example.com.
+Sign up to the Challenge here.
 Keep us posted on your efforts, and we will recognize the most impactful members, organizations, and sponsors at the end of the year.
 And maybe, just maybe, together we can help to bend that arc.

 President, ACC NCR